tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 dataset = dataset.batch(2)
 ```

-Dataset transformations alter both the values and shapes of the original elements, and
+Each dataset transformation alters both the values and shapes of the original
-return a *new* `Dataset` object.
+ elements, and returns a *new* `Dataset` object.

 In this case, the original dataset had 4 elements of shape `[features: (3,) labels: (1,)]`.
 Once the `.batch` transformation is applied, the new dataset has 2 elements (batches) of shape `[features: (2, 3), labels: (2, 1)]`.